 First of all, of all the forms of exercise, running is the least complicated.
 Couples can wake up, throw on running clothes, and just go for it, no prep needed.
 And even if you run at different paces, you can attempt to keep in pace (he can run a little slower, and you a little faster).

 And that runner’s high?
-It’s documented by science and real.
+It’s documented by science and reality.
 And who better to be with on mile three when you get that rush of endorphins than with the man you love?

 Doing boxing workouts together will really knock you out!
 Boxing is an old sport that’s become new again.
 Many fitness clubs offer up kick-boxing classes.
 Some also have punching bags for their members to use.